ngaboericngabo/Taxi24APIDemo/ReadmeFile.txt

 METHOD:GET
 http://localhost:8080/Taxi24BkAPI/getTaxi24/getRidersById/19

-scenario:For a specific driver, get a list of the 3 closest drivers(This will base on how may km provide it the request) METHOD:GET http://localhost:8080/Taxi24BkAPI/getTaxi24/get3closeClosestDriver/20/6
+scenario:For a specific driver, get a list of the 3 closest drivers(This will based on how may km provided in the request) METHOD:GET http://localhost:8080/Taxi24BkAPI/getTaxi24/get3closeClosestDriver/20/6